Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-ubuntu-server.md

 ## Quick Intro 🪴

-Deploying Golang supposed to be simple & straight forward, compare with other language like Java, Node etc. I dont understand why a lot of article on the internet make it's looks very complicated & not straight to the point.
+Deploying Golang supposed to be simple & straight forward, compare with other language like Java, Node etc. I dont understand why a lot of article on the internet make it's looks very complicated & not straight to the point 🤦‍♂️.
 So i write this note to give you some insight about how Golang deploy on top of Ubuntu Server with Nginx as Reverse Proxy + SSL HTTPS certificate.

 ## Deployment Step ✨

-## Clone project to server 🥦
+## Clone project to server 🌿

 1. First step is pretty simple, just [SSH your linux server](https://www.linode.com/docs/guides/connect-to-server-over-ssh-on-linux/) with root access & move to **/var/www** directory.
 Clone your go project, like this: